lvalnegri/workshops-setup_cloud_analytics_machine/r_packages.md

   - [mapmisc](https://cran.r-project.org/package=btb) - Provides a few utilities for making nice maps in short tidy code chunks which are suitable for knitr documents.
   - [cartography](https://github.com/riatelab/cartography) - Allows to create easily thematic cartography
   - [cartogram](https://github.com/sjewo/cartogram) :sparkles: - Construct continuous area cartograms by a *rubber sheet distortion* algorithm or *non-contiguous Area Cartograms* (a [*cartogram*](https://en.wikipedia.org/wiki/Cartogram) is a choropleth map where polygons are sized proportionally to some thematic mapping variable – such as population, GNP, travel time, ... – instead of the usual land area or distance)
-  - [topogRam](http://github.com/pvictor/topogRam) :sparkles: - It's an htmlwidget for creating continuous cartograms, based on the [implementation with D3.js](http://prag.ma/code/d3-cartogram/#popest/2010) by Shawn Allen.
+  - [topogRam](http://github.com/pvictor/topogRam) :sparkles: - It's a *htmlwidget* for creating continuous *cartograms*, based on a [JS implementation](https://github.com/vasturiano/cartogram-chart) of the famous [Shawn Allen](https://github.com/shawnbot/topogram) algorithm.
   - [tilegramsR](https://github.com/bhaskarvk/tilegramsR) - R interface to the [tilegrams](https://github.com/PitchInteractiveInc/tilegrams) library, that allows to build `sf` spatial objects representing various tilegrams (a *tilegram* is a cartogram where all polygons are drawn in the same hexagonal shape)
   - [recmap](https://github.com/cpanse/recmap) - Compute the Rectangular Statistical Cartogram
   - [GISTools](https://cran.r-project.org/package=GISTools/) - Mapping and spatial data manipulation tools